jsccosta/logseq/pages/Pragmatic Programmer Notes.md

 	- Refactor similar functions.
 - Things to prototype
 	- Architecture
-	  New functionality in an existing system
+	- New functionality in an existing system
-	  Structure or contents of external data
+	- Structure or contents of external data
-	  Third-party tools or components
+	- Third-party tools or components
-	  Performance issues
+	- Performance issues
-	  User interface design
+	- User interface design
 - Architectural Questions
 	- Are responsibilities well defined?
-  Are the collaborations well defined?
+	- Are the collaborations well defined?
-  Is coupling minimized?
+	- Is coupling minimized?
-  Can you identify potential duplication?
+	- Can you identify potential duplication?
-  Are interface definitions and constraints acceptable?
+	- Are interface definitions and constraints acceptable?
-  Can modules access needed data – when needed?
+	- Can modules access needed data – when needed?
 - Debugging Checklist
 	- Is the problem being reported a direct result of the underlying bug, or merely a symptom?
-  Is the bug really in the compiler?
+	- Is the bug really in the compiler?
 Is it in the OS?
 Or is it in your code?
-  If you explained this problem in detail to a coworker, what would you say?
+	- If you explained this problem in detail to a coworker, what would you say?
-  If the suspect code passes its unit tests, are the tests complete enough?
+	- If the suspect code passes its unit tests, are the tests complete enough?
 What happens if you run the unit test with this data?
 	  Do the conditions that caused this bug exist anywhere else in the system?
 - Law of Demeter for Functions
 	- An object's method should call only methods belonging to:
 		- Itself
-  Any parameters passed in
+		- Any parameters passed in
-  Objects it creates
+		- Objects it creates
-  Component objects
+		- Component objects
 - How to Program Deliberately
-- Stay aware of what you're doing.
-  Don't code blindfolded.
-  Proceed from a plan.
-  Rely only on reliable things.
-  Document your assumptions.
-  Test assumptions as well as code.
-  Prioritize your effort.
-  Don't be a slave to history.
 - When to Refactor
 - You discover a violation of the DRY principle.
   You find things that could be more orthogonal.